quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Decoder Instructions {#decoder-instructions}

-A decoder sends decoder instructions on the decoder stream to inform the encoder about the processing of field blocks and table updates to ensure consistency of the dynamic table.
+A decoder sends decoder instructions on the decoder stream to inform the encoder about the processing of field sections and table updates to ensure consistency of the dynamic table.

 This section specifies the following decoder instructions.

 ### Entry Acknowledgement

-After processing a field block whose declared Required Insert Count is not zero, the decoder emits an Entry Acknowledgement instruction.
-The instruction begins with the '1' one-bit pattern which is followed by the field block's associated stream ID encoded as a 7-bit prefix integer; see
+After processing a field section whose declared Required Insert Count is not zero, the decoder emits an Entry Acknowledgement instruction.
+The instruction begins with the '1' one-bit pattern which is followed by the field section's associated stream ID encoded as a 7-bit prefix integer; see
 {{prefixed-integers}}.